• Skip to primary navigation

 • Shredded Coconut - Use unsweetened coconut since there is already enough sweetness from the other ingredients.

-• Apples - I use 2 apples cut into cubes for the inside of the cake and like to cut a third apple into thin slices to decorate the top.
+• Apples - I use 2 apples cut into cubes for the inside of the cake.
+I like to use thin apple slices to decorate the top of the cake.
+If you don't want big chunks of apple inside, you could also grate the apples with a box grater.

 Use two apples for the inside of the cake.
 Peel the skins and cut them into small chunks, about ¼" inch thick.